HarHarFunky/ExamplePrograms/README.md

 # ExamplePrograms

-Some programs I wrote for potential employers
+### Programs I wrote for potential employers to assess
+***
+This branch contains code written for readability